Aussiedroid/AD-EDWarthogEnhancedScript/Readme.md

          C:\Users\USERNAME\AppData\Roaming\NaturalPoint\TrackIR 5\Profiles
     6. Set the Hotkeys in TrackIR; Pause Key to PAUSE, and Center to END.
          Tick 'Exclusive' in TrackIR to autoload if you want.
-    7. Set NVidia/AMD Capture Last 20mins Hotkey to ALT+F11 (as required).
+    7. Set NVidia/AMD Capture Last 20 mins Hotkey to ALT+F11 (as required).
 (Default causes conflict)
     8. Map any other 3rd Party Keybinds such as Voice Comm Apps (as required).
 (Setup Mic Behaviour in User Prefs)
     9. Edit ED-BAT Batch File and update the path/locations for any apps you use (as required).
     10.Open TARGET GUI & Run, and then Start ED Launcher OR alternatively run it automatically via the ED-BAT file.